moccalotto/kaos/_brainstorms/ever-dungeon.md

 ### Clothes

 Most citizens wear hide or leather from monsters slain in the Dungeon.
 Various fabrics do exist, but they are often much more expensive than leather.
 Cloth can be made from hair or wool from certain monsters.
 Certain monsters sometimes wear clothes made from wool, cotton or linen.

 ### Corpses and dead bodies

 Citizens are not buried when they die; they are treated as if they were a corpse brought up from the Dungeon.
 This means that they are skinned so the skin can be used leather.
-Fatty tissue is rendered into oils, certain soft tissue is made into glue, bones are used in the production of cement or as parts of tools.
+Fatty tissue is rendered into oils and soaps, certain soft tissue is made into glue, bones are used in the production of cement or as parts of tools.
 No part of a corpse is left unused.
+Even the blood can be used to make blood sausage.
 It must be said that human meat is normally not consumed by humans in the City.
 However, it is sometimes used as bait to lure out monsters in the Dungeon - and it is sometimes sterilized by magic and used to feed livestock.
 During famine and other bad periods, the lower classes sometimes have to resort to eating human flesh.

 ### Water